decalage2/balbuzard/README.md

 ### Features

 - search for string or regular expression patterns
-- default set of patterns for malware analysis
+- default set of patterns for malware analysis: IP addresses, e-mail addresses, URLs, typical EXE strings, common file headers, various malware strings
 - includes Yara signatures from the [Malware Analyst's Cookbook](https://code.google.com/p/malwarecookbook) (capabilities, packer and magic)
 - easily extensible with new patterns in python scripts and Yara rules
 - optional use of the Yara engine and Yara rules as patterns